 There is no direct benefit to you of taking part in this study.
-By agreeing to have a nasal biopsy, you will be helping research which evaluates the immune response to vaccination in the nose, the site of infection of pneumococcus.
+You will be contributing to generating knowledge on pneumococcal vaccines which will potentially aid the development of improved vaccines.
 Participants will benefit from receiving PCV15 vaccine which protects against 15 pneumococcus serotypes.
+At the point of unblinding, PCV15 will be offered for participants in the placebo arm that wish to take the vaccine.
 No specific additional medical care will be provided through participation, and medical procedures are performed with the aim of determining eligibility and safety during the trial.